Some of the causes of lost sensation or tingling on the face can be serious. Causes can include stroke, multiple sclerosis, and some infections.

 • trouble speaking

-A migraine headache can cause right- or left-sided facial numbness.
-Sometimes the entire face is affected.
-In other cases, only some facial areas may be affected.
+A migraine episode can cause right- or left-sided facial numbness.
+Sometimes, it affects the entire face.
+In other cases, it affects only some facial areas.

-If you experience migraine headaches, call your doctor if there is a change in your normal symptoms.
-You should also see a doctor if you’re experiencing migraine symptoms for the first time.
+If you have migraine, consider speaking with your doctor if there’s a change in your usual symptoms.
+You should also see a doctor if you have migraine symptoms for the first time.

 Multiple sclerosis

-An autoimmune disease, MS affects the brain, spinal cord, and nerves.
-Symptoms usually appear gradually.
-Sometimes symptoms go away and then return.
-In some cases, numbness or loss of sensation on the right side of the face is an early sign of MS.
+Multiple sclerosis (MS) is an autoimmune disease that affects the brain, spinal cord, and nerves.
+Symptoms usually appear gradually and may go away before returning.
+In some cases, numbness or loss of sensation on the right side of the face can be an early symptom of MS.

 • vision difficulties